luandalmazo/c-recursions/README.md

 Hey there!

-This is basically a notebook of recursions exercises made with C language
+This is basically a notebook of recursions exercises made with C language.

 # What is a recursion? 📚
-A recursion is a function that call itself, it can improve the efficiency and decrease the cust of your code!
+A recursion is a function that call itself, it can improve the efficiency and decrease the cost of your code!

 # Running 💻
 Bellow, i going to explain how can you run this script without any problem, in this case i going to use Linux, but the steps are almost the same in anothers operational systems!